faizandfurious/Coursepoint/README.md

 mongodb
 socket.io

-Once you've fired up the node.js server, go to http://localhost:8889/static/views/index.html on your browser.
+Once you've fired up the node.js server and mongodb server, go to http://localhost:8889/static/views/index.html on your browser.